 What you can do

-Because you may not be aware of all your signs and symptoms, it's a good idea to take a family member or close friend along with you to the doctor's appointment.
+Because you may not be aware of all your signs and symptoms, it's a good idea to take a family member or close friend along with you to your doctor's appointment.
 You may also want to take a written list that includes:

 - Detailed descriptions of your symptoms